jeffmagill/jeffmagill.dev/content/blog/when-to-use-es6-sets-instead-of-arrays-in-javascript.md

 ## The Closing Tag

 Sets are a valuable tool when you need to guarantee uniqueness or need fast lookups of very large lists.
 But the array remains the reigning champion of ordering, indexing, and manual manipulation.
-Reach for the right tool and you can produce code that’s both efficient and easy to understand.
+Reach for the right tool and you can produce code that’s both efficient and easy to work with.

 ---